-The Farmington lease was a one-year lease beginning January 1, 2020 and includes three one-year options with a 2% escalation in base monthly rent each year.
-However, due to COVID, the landlord is not exercising an escalation option for 2023 and has agreed to a new lease on the same terms as 2022.
-Rent expense under this lease totaled \$63,249 for the year ended December 31, 2021 and is included in occupancy expense on the accompanying statement of functional expenses.
+The Farmington lease was a twelve-month lease beginning January 1, 2023.
+Rent expense under this lease totaled \$63,249 for the year ended December 31, 2023 and is included in occupancy expense on the accompanying statement of functional expenses.
 Of that amount \$19,950 is received as a charitable donation from the landlord to the Foundation.
+The Foundation renewed a twelve-month lease for 2024 under the same terms as the previous year.

-Beginning July 1, 2020, the Foundation also leased office space in Elephant Butte, New Mexico.
-This is a 2-year lease at \$1,100 per month which was all paid in advance.
-Rent expense under this lease totaled \$13,200 for the year ended December 31, 2021 and is included in occupancy expense on the accompanying statement of functional expenses.
-Prepaid rent is carried in the amount of \$6,600 on this property at year-end.
+Beginning July 1, 2021, the Foundation also leased office space in Elephant Butte, New Mexico.
+This is a 2-year lease at \$1,200 per month which was all paid in advance.
+Rent expense under this lease totaled \$7,200 for the year ended December 31, 2023 and is included in occupancy expense on the accompanying statement of functional expenses.
+This lease expired at June 30, 2023.